Accounting Changes and Error Corrections

 • Changing the entities included in combined financial statements.

 Changes in the reporting entity mainly transpire from significant restructuring activities and transactions.
-Neither business combinations accounted for by the acquisition method nor the consolidation of a variable interest entity (VIE) are considered changes in the reporting entity.
+Neither business combinations accounted for by the acquisition method nor the consolidation of a variable interest entity are considered changes in the reporting entity.

 Disclosures